 If you want a great view, you should make your way up to Prague Castle or climb Letná Hill.
 Here you can make your way through the bottle of champagne you brought with you and start making plans for the coming year.

 The best places to watch the fireworks:

-Unforgettable New Year’s parties
+New Year’s Day

 Like other cities it’s helpful to see what parties there are in Prague before you go.
 Lots of restaurants, bars, and also boat companies and hotels start offering special New Year’s offers from October onwards, which means you can start looking for the best parties in good time.

-Along the Vltava
+Cross the Vltava by boat

 Prague Boats for example offers a New Year’s boat trip with a DJ and dinner on the 31st December and also offers a cruise on the 1st January.
 If you do it you’ll be able to enjoy the fireworks on the first day of the New Year together with everyone and spend the previous night dancing away in one of the clubs.
 You can go up onto the upper deck and enjoy the views of the city’s lights.

 Dinner, club or pub crawl?
 Your choice!

 What could be better at New Year’s than a dinner with a view?
 Once the clock strikes 12 you can enjoy a glass of champagne on on balcony or roof terrace.
 Maybe you could even have a little snowball fight with the guests on the party boats anchored on the riverbank.
 It’s advised to book a table in advance if you want to go to a restaurant in particular – the restaurants with good reviews on TripAdvisor are often booked up very quickly.
 If you want to be a little more spontaneous, you’ll definitely be able to find a spot somewhere as the choice is big and diverse!